rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ### Intuition

-The intuition of keeping track of multiple representative of the distribution is exactly the approach taken by the particle filter.
-The particle filter has the advantage that the distribution is never transformed back to a gaussian so there is less assumption made about the noise and the transformation.
+The intuition of keeping track of multiple representatives of the distribution is exactly the approach taken by the particle filter.
+The particle filter has the advantage that the distribution is never transformed back to a gaussian so there are fewer assumptions made about the noise and the transformation.
 It is only required to be able to calculate the expectation from a weighted set of particles.

 ## Particle Filter

-Particle filters are computationaly expensive.
+Particle filters are computationally expensive.
 This is the reason why their usage is not very popular currently for low-powered embedded systems like drones.
-However, they are used in Avionics for planes since the computational resources are less scarce and the precision crucial.
+However, they are used in Avionics for planes since the computational resources are less scarce but precision crucial.
 Accelerating hardware could widen the usage of particle filters to embedded systems.

-Particle filters are sequential monte carlo methods.
-Like all monte carlo method, they rely on repeated sampling for estimation of a distribution.
+Particle filters are sequential Monte Carlo methods.
+Like all Monte Carlo methods, they rely on repeated sampling for estimation of a distribution.

 ![Monte Carlo estimation of pi](mc.gif)

-The particle filter itself a weighted particle representation of the posterior:
+The particle filter is itself a weighted particle representation of the posterior:

 $$p(\mathbf{x}) = \sum w^{(i)}\delta(\mathbf{x} - \mathbf{x}^{(i)})$$ where $\delta$ is the dirac delta function.
 The dirac delta function is zero everywhere except at zero, with an integral of one over the entire real line.
 It represents here the ideal probability density of a particle.

 ### Importance sampling

-The weights are computed through importance sampling.
-With importance sampling, each particle does not represent equally the distribution.
-Importance sampling enables to use sampling from another distribution to estimate properties from the target distribution of interest.
+Weights are computed through importance sampling.
+With importance sampling, each particle does not equally represent the distribution.
+Importance sampling enables us to use sampling from another distribution to estimate properties from the target distribution of interest.
 In most cases, it can be used to focus sampling on a specific region of the distribution.
-In our case, by choosing the right importance distribution (the dynamics of the model as we will see later), we can reweight particles based on the likelihood from the measurements ($p(\mathbf{y} | \mathbf{x})$.
+In our case, by choosing the right importance distribution (the dynamics of the model as we will see later), we can re-weight particles based on the likelihood from the measurements ($p(\mathbf{y} | \mathbf{x})$.

 Importance sampling is based on the identity: